istio/istio.io/content/docs/concepts/traffic-management/index.md

 A [service entry](/docs/reference/config/networking/v1alpha3/service-entry)
 is a network resource used to add an entry to Istio's abstract model, or service registry, that Istio maintains internally.
-After you add the service entry, the Envoy proxies can send traffic to the external service as if it was a service in your mesh.
-You can configure service entries to configure routing rules to:
+After you add the service entry, the Envoy proxies can send traffic to the service as if it was a service in your mesh.
+Configuring service entries allows you to manage traffic for services running outside of the mesh:

 - Redirect and forward traffic for external destinations, such as APIs consumed from the web, or traffic to services in legacy infrastructure.